Carnot rectifiability and Alberti representations: Introduction

 \subsection{Rectifiability in Carnot groups}

-For surveys on Carnot groups we refer the reader to \cite{SC16, LD17}.
+For surveys on Carnot groups, we refer the reader to \cite{SC16, LD17}.
 Carnot groups coincide with the Lie groups equipped with geodesic distances that admit dilations.
 Carnot groups have a rich algebraic structure that interacts with the metric structure, see \cref{sec2}.

-From the geometric viewpoint, Carnot groups represent a different world with respect to the Euclidean one since their Hausdorff dimension is strictly greater than their topological dimension, unless they are Abelian.
-Anyway, Carnot groups are natural objects to consider not only because they arise as infinitesimal models in sub-Riemannian geometry \cite{Mitchell}, but also because they are the asymptotic cones of connected nilpotent Lie groups, see Pansu's work \cite{PansuCroissance}.
+From the geometric viewpoint, Carnot groups represent a different world with respect to the Euclidean one since their Hausdorff dimension is strictly greater than their topological dimension unless they are Abelian.
+Anyway, Carnot groups are natural objects to consider not only because they arise as infinitesimal models in sub-Riemannian geometry \cite{Mitchell} but also because they are the asymptotic cones of connected Riemannian nilpotent Lie groups, see Pansu's work \cite{PansuCroissance}.
+They are also infinitesimal models of doubling geodesic metric spaces with unique GH-tangent, see \cite{zbMATH05977088}

-The study of Geometric Measure Theory and rectifiability in Carnot groups was pioneered by the works of Ambrosio--Kirchheim \cite{AK00}, and Franchi--Serapioni--Serra Cassano \cite{Serapioni2001RectifiabilityGroup}.
+The study of Geometric Measure Theory and rectifiability in Carnot groups was pioneered by the works of Ambrosio--Kirchheim \cite{AK00} and Franchi--Serapioni--Serra Cassano \cite{Serapioni2001RectifiabilityGroup}.
 The research in this topic has been very active in the last two decades, see, e.g., \cite{MagnaniUnrect, step2, ambled, Mag13, MagnaniTowardArea, MatSerSC, JNGV20, DLDMV19, Vittone20, DDFO20, antonelli2020rectifiable2, antonelli2020rectifiableA, antonelli2020rectifiableB}, and the Introduction of \cite{PhDAntonelli} for further references.
-For the sake of exposition, we recall that the definition of rectifiability that we consider in this paper, see \cref{def:GbiLipRect}, has been considered and studied by Pauls and Cole--Pauls \cite{Pauls04, CP06}.
-The latter definition is the generalization of Federer's notion of rectifiability using Carnot groups as models, see also \cite{ALD}.
-In general, Lipschitz and biLipschitz rectifiability with Carnot models might differ, see \cite{LeDonneLiRajala}.
+In Carnot groups, the natural generalisation of Federer's notion of rectifiability using Carnot groups as models was first studied by Pauls and Cole--Pauls \cite{Pauls04, CP06}.
+See also \cite{ALD}.
+It is worth noting that, in general, Lipschitz and biLipschitz rectifiability with Carnot models might differ; see \cite{LeDonneLiRajala}.